WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 ### 2. Make basic HTMl, CSS, and JS files

-Inside of this folder, place the following files
+Inside of this folder, place the following files:

-a. `index.html`: this is the home page for the game
+  - `index.html`: this is the home page for the game
-b.  `main.css`: this is the file used to create the look of the page
+  - `main.css`: this is the file used to create the look of the page
-c. `main.js`: this is the file used for the game logic and behavior
+  - `main.js`: this is the file used for the game logic and behavior

 ### 3. Add some simple code

-Now lets add just a little code so that we can see how everything is linking and working
+Now let's add just a little code so that we can see how everything is working

 #### a.
 Create a very basic webpage:

-`in index.html:`
+in `index.html`:

 ```html
 <!DOCTYPE html>